-In the first calendar quarter of 2020, in consultation with our independent compensation consultant, Willis Towers Watson, the compensation committee discussed and confirmed the following criteria for selecting peer group companies:
+In the first calendar quarter of 2021, in consultation with our independent compensation consultant, Willis Towers Watson, the compensation committee discussed and confirmed the following criteria for selecting peer group companies:

 - Publicly traded, U.S.-based enterprise software companies.
 Public disclosures by U.S. companies provide detailed compensation information that enables us to evaluate compensation for our named executive officers. - Companies within a specific revenue range of our revenue.
 For comparison purposes, we use a peer company's latest fiscal year revenue and our forecasted revenue for the current fiscal year.
 This analysis is done in January and February, so we use peer company revenue for fiscal years ending on or before December 31 of the previous calendar year. - Revenue ranging from 75% to 250% of our revenue.
-We had previously used a lower bound of 50% of our revenue.
-We increased the lower bound to account for our strong profitability and attendant market capitalization.
-We had previously used an upper bound of 300% of our revenue; we decided that 250% better reflected compensation trends in our industry. - Market capitalization of at least 20% of our market capitalization.
+We believe this range is appropriate for our strong profitability and attendant market capitalization and compensation trends in our industry. - Market capitalization of at least 20% of our market capitalization.

-Massachusetts based software companies with whom we compete for executive talent.
+· Massachusetts based software companies with whom we compete for executive talent.